LimHueiHwang/MRBR/README.md

 **Status: Production**

-Python automation for processing and preparing MRBR reports for the Purchasing team.
+Python automation that processes MRBR Excel reports and prepares standardized workbooks for the Purchasing team.

 ## Overview

-This automation processes an MRBR Excel report exported by an administrator to a designated server location.
-It applies predefined Purchasing filtering and cleanup rules, prepares the report for review, and saves the processed workbook to the designated IMAC server output location.
+MRBR report preparation previously required manual processing of multiple Excel worksheets, including plant filtering, business-rule filtering, and preparation of Purchasing follow-up fields.

-The automation reduces repetitive manual report preparation and provides a consistent output format for the Purchasing process.
+This automation performs those steps programmatically and generates a standardized output workbook for Purchasing review.

 ## Business Problem

-MRBR reports require manual preparation before they can be used by the Purchasing team.
-The process involves reviewing multiple report worksheets, filtering relevant plants, applying specific business rules, and preparing additional fields for Purchasing follow-up.

-Performing these steps manually is repetitive and can lead to inconsistent report preparation.
+Manual MRBR preparation is repetitive and depends on consistent application of Purchasing rules across multiple report sheets.

+The automation standardizes this preparation process and reduces repetitive manual handling.

 ## Solution

-The Python automation:
+The Python script:

 * Reads the `SITE MRBR`, `IPO MRBR`, and `IMAC MRBR` worksheets.
 * Filters records to the required Purchasing plants.
 * Applies the IPO Company Code filtering rule.
-* Adds Purchasing review fields.
+* Adds predefined Purchasing follow-up fields.
-* Creates a cleaned Excel workbook.
+* Generates a standardized Excel workbook.
-* Saves the processed report to the designated IMAC server location.
+* Saves the processed workbook to the designated IMAC server location.

 ## Workflow

 ![Workflow](docs/diagrams/workflow.png)

-**Process:**

-`MRBR Export → Server Input → Python Processing → Filtering & Cleanup → Processed MRBR → Server Output`
+`MRBR Export → Server Input → Python Processing → Filtering & Transformation → Processed MRBR → Server Output`

 ## Architecture

 ![Architecture](docs/diagrams/architecture.png)

-The automation uses Python and pandas to process the exported Excel workbook.
-SAP is outside the direct automation boundary; the Python process starts after the MRBR report has been exported.
+The automation uses Python and pandas for Excel data processing.
+SAP is outside the direct automation boundary; the process begins after the MRBR report has been exported.

 ## Technologies